kittynode/kittynode/README.md

 ## Usage

-Execute `stn help` for the full list of commands.
+Execute `stn` for the full list of commands and their description.

 ## Contribute